Third-Party/Non-Employee Identity Governance for RSA Governance and Lifecycle

 Manual processes are one of the main causes for governance breakdown, yet studies show that 96% of organizations still rely on manual workflows in their organizations.
 With idGenius, third-party identity onboarding and upkeep become much more structured and simpler to audit.
 It’s no longer a manual process.

 Access reviews are only as effective and useful as the context behind them.
-RSA Governance & Lifecycle is able to automate and provide certifications, but it will often not have the necessary details to make decisions on non-employee access.
+RSA Governance & Lifecycle is able to automate and provide certifications, but it will often not have the necessary details to make decisions on non-employee identities.

 With idGenius giving RSA informed context, organizations can: